No. 18 West Virginia beats No. 2 Kansas 85-69

 Kansas plays at No. 4 Kentucky in the SEC/Big 12 Challenge on Saturday, then hosts No. 5 Baylor on Feb.
 1.

-West Virginia hosts Texas A&M on Saturday.
+West Virginia hosts Texas A&M on Saturday ine the SEC/Big 12 Challenge.

 ---